 A local landmark known for its glamorous facilities and ties to Presidential politics, the Blackstone Hotel was apparently also a haunt of Alphonse Capone’s.
 According to the hotel’s own history, Capone frequented the hotel barbershop because it was windowless.
 No chance for an assassin to do his dirty work with no lines of sight.

 Fans of Chicago gangster movies will find another of the Blackstone’s spaces familiar.
 The eye-popping architectural detail of the Crystal Ballroom is where the iconic baseball bat scene from The Untouchables was filmed.
 Of course, Capone didn’t actually beat rivals to death in that gorgeous room.
 He did it elsewhere.
-The Crystal Ballroom is the site where “Lucky” Luciano hosted a gangster’s convention in 1931.
+The Crystal Ballroom is the site where “Lucky” Luciano hosted a gangster’s convention in 1931, though.
+So it’s got that going for its gangland reputation.

 4. Capone Family Home